concord/runway/README.md

 # runway
-Open source operators and templates for the Concord Stream Processor.
+Pre-built operators and templates for Concord.

 ## Installation

-This repository holds the source code and corresponding metadata for pre-built operators that work with the Concord stream processor.
+This repository holds the source code and corresponding metadata for pre-built operators that work with Concord.
 To use any of the runway pre-built operators you'll need to invoke the `runway` command via the concord CLI.
 You can install the concord CLI using pip: